sahil-punchhi/Digital-Library/README.md

 ## Deployment instructions

-(Download this project from GitHub:)
+(Download this project from GitHub)

 ```
 git clone https://github.com/sahil-punchhi/digital-library.git

 ```

-You may set up a Python virtual environment and install the required Python packages.
+You may set up a Python virtual environment (optional)
+and install the required Python packages.
 Use Python3.7
 ```
 pip install -r requirements.txt
 ```

-If pip successfully installed all the required packages, that is a success!

-Run the backend server,
+Run the backend server.
 ```
 python manage.py runserver
 ```